moleculerjs/site/source/docs/0.15/services.md

     }
 }
 ```
-> The `settings` is also obtainable on remote nodes.
+> Note: The `settings` is also obtainable on remote nodes.
 It is transferred during service discovering.

 ### Internal Settings
 There are some internal settings which are used by core modules.
 These setting names start with `$` _(dollar sign)_.